yyl-20020115/vampire_win/README.md

 Something should be rewritten in the way that Windows program works such as multi-processing should be translated into multi-threading.
 But I don't think it's fatal for now.

+Sloution and Project files are in Windows directory, please open with Visual Studio 2019 (or earilier).

 Please search #ifdef _ WIN32 preprocessor instructions for where I've done changes and implement in the windows way if necessory.

 Sincerely,